-In between, teachers and students offer classes that students may have signed up for (e.g. a five week CAD building unit covering maths, history and engineering; a chemistry elective examining the potions of Harry Potter; design workshops with local artists, etc.) Students meet with their advisory teachers to plan their individual deep learning projects, and work on these diligently both on and off campus.
+In between, teachers and students offer classes that students may have signed up for (e.g. a five week CAD building unit covering maths, history and engineering; a chemistry elective examining the potions of Harry Potter; design workshops with local artists, etc.) Students meet with their learning coaches to plan their individual deep learning projects, and work on these diligently both on and off campus.
 Collaborative community projects are planned and enacted.
 Students and teachers laugh, eat, talk, discuss, work in teams and work separately.
 Often, students and teachers travel off-campus to attend real-world learning events, visiting museums, libraries, workshops, and generally interacting politely and respectfully with the world outside the school.
 In brief, learning happens!

 Humanitas High School Graduate Profile

 Humanitas High School students are able to use a range of communication tools and modes suited to a variety of tasks.
 They are comfortable communicating with peers and a wide range of people across the community.